History of Bogotá: Cultural life in the city

 Bogotá was a city quite isolated, since communication media were scarce.
-Only by the end of the century did such isolation decline thanks to the railroad and to some roads linking the city and the Magdalena river and down the river up to the Caribbean coast.
+Only by the end of the century did such isolation decline thanks to the railroad and to some roads linking the city and the Magdalena River and down the river up to the Caribbean coast.

 During the decade of the 70s, writers of varied trends grouped around Mosaico magazine, founded and directed by José María Vergara y Vergara, to make one of the first efforts to record Colombian literature history and to consolidate the cultural identity of the country.

 Cultural life in the city concentrated in literary gatherings, which during the nineteenth century allowed Bogotanians to share their literary and political concerns and to attend musical and drama presentations.
 Maldonado Theater featured theatrical and opera presentations and by the end of the nineteenth century Bogotá had two important theatres: the Theater of Cristóbal Colón, inaugurated in 1892, and the Municipal Theatre, inaugurated in 1895, which featured zarzuela (operetta) and musical shows.
 Also the scenario for important Colombian history events during the decades of the 30s and 40s.

 During the nineteenth century, despite constant riots and civil wars altering normal new republic development, Bogotá preserved traditions and uses dating back to colonial times, combined with some European influence.
-At meetings and gatherings certain foods and beverages became mandatory: chocolate served at night accompanied of home made cookies and candy, and “ajiaco” became the typical dish.
+At meetings and gatherings certain foods and beverages became mandatory: chocolate served at night accompanied of homemade cookies and candy, and “ajiaco” became the typical dish.
 During night reunions someone played in the piano local composers music and in larger parties people danced pasillo a form of rapid waltz so called for the short dancing steps.